s-babish/tcouchii-tradeoff/README.md

 ### scripts

+-   00_sample+mapping_comparison.R - This script may not last, but for now it exists to map the samples we used in the various myography experiments (I wanted an idea of where they came from) and compiles a list of which samples were used for which experiments (because annoyingly there were very different individuals used for each experiment and there's not huge overlap)).

 -   01_C4P_dataprocessing.R - This file takes all the raw C4P data files (from data_raw/C4P) and processes them to determine amount of force exerted at each time point (normalized and scaled to muscle mass).
 It then calculates several metrics of interest for the transient contractions, including contraction amplitude, time to maximal contraction, etc., and generates a first derivative trace of the force curve (giving force/second) to determine the minimal and maximal rate of force change.
 The output files are used by file 02_C4P_analysis.R.
 Will eventually also remove outliers, still trying to figure out what method I feel comfortable with there.

 -   02_C4P_analyses.R - Does correlation analyses (Kendall's tau and Pearson's correlation) between C4P metrics and both MAMU and IC50.
 Also does basic linear regressions and calculates RMSE and R\^2.
 Creates .csvs with the correlation values (Couchii_C4P_X_corr_split.csv) and the regression parameters (Couchii_C4P_X_lm.csv) in OutFiles.